CC-HIC/acamedics/README.md

 - Statistical rethinking (https://www.amazon.co.uk/Statistical-Rethinking-Bayesian-Examples-Chapman/dp/1482253445/ref=sr_1_1?ie=UTF8&qid=1516907232&sr=8-1&keywords=statistical+rethinking).
 This book is a full course in bayesian statistics.
 It takes a narrative approach, and goes easy on the maths.
 You'll get a lot more out of it if you have covered the STAT110 course first.

 ## Learning R
-- Datacamp.com is an excellent resource that uses game theory for learning the basics of R. Beyond learning how R works, it's use can be rather limited as it teaches a fairly shallow understanding of the topic.
+- Datacamp.com is an excellent resource that uses gamification for learning the basics of R. Beyond learning how R works, it's use can be rather limited as it teaches a fairly shallow understanding of the topic.
 After you have got to grips with the basics, move away and start to get hands on with your own project
 - Learn tidy data practices here https://www.tidyverse.org/
 - R for data science http://r4ds.had.co.nz/
 - Advanced R (https://www.amazon.co.uk/Advanced-Chapman-Hall-Hadley-Wickham/dp/1466586966/ref=sr_1_1?s=books&ie=UTF8&qid=1516907344&sr=1-1&keywords=advanced+R).
 Really excellent book by Hadley Wickham (a don in the R universe).
 Great to help push your programming to the next level.